lucasvianav/nvim/README.md

 #### Commands

 * `:Yanks`: displays the full list of yanks
-  * Displaying the yank list doesn't quite work in VSCode
 * `:IPaste`: allows you to choose a yank from the list to paste (**I**nterative Paste)
-  * Displaying the yank list doesn't quite work in VSCode
 * `:Paste`: same as above but does not display yank list

 If the commands above described doesn't make a lot os sense to you, I highly recommend you read the plugin's documentation/README.md, it'll certainly help you better understand the plugin's funcionality.